Governor's Palace in Williamsburg, home of colonial

 chief executive and head of colonial General Court

-In Virginia, political authority starts at the state level, not at the local level.
+The colonial pattern of English government has replaced the Native American patterns used by different tribes.
+In Virginia today, political authority starts at the state level - not at the local level.

 Despite philosophical claims that power belongs to the people and individuals who vote are the foundation of democracy, the reality in Virginia is that government is based on a "top down" rather than "bottom up" structure.
 Home Owner Associations (HOA's), neighborhood advisory committees, towns, cities and counties may serve as building blocks of democracy, but all of their powers start with a grant of authority by the state's General Assembly.

 The authority of town and city councils, Boards of Supervisors in counties, and various regional agencies to make decisions on zoning, road locations, taxes, etc. trickles down from 140 state legislators.
 The General Assembly grants authority to local governments and regional organizations via laws and charters for municipal governments.